2026 Education Policy

 Real-Time-Remote (RTR)

-course start date, should it be cancelled or rescheduled.
-Registrants will be
+start date, should it be cancelled or rescheduled.
+Registrants will be provided with the

-provided with the option to be refunded the course registration fee or transferred to
+option to be refunded the course registration fee or transferred to the next available

 In-Person